allydunham/Structural-Variation/README.md

 **Affiliation**: University of Cambridge & Welcome Trust Sanger Institute
 **Email**: asd43@cam.ac.uk

 This repository contains the code used in my MPhil project, titled "Structural Variation in Human Populations", for reference and future use.
 This project was carried out with the Tyler-Smith group at the Sanger Institute as part of the 'Computational Biology' MPhil course at DAMTP, University of Cambridge.
+The work went on to be included in [Almarri et al. (2020)](https://doi.org/10.1016/j.cell.2020.05.024).

 ## Folders
 * *qualityControl* - Scripts used for QC of the 10X variant calls